Styling; excellent road manners; lots of comfort up front

 |Maintenance||5 Years/60,000 Miles|

-2019 BMW X1 -- Superb to drive, well packaged, extremely practical and a little pricey.
+2018 BMW X1 -- All-new for 2018.
+Like its predecessor, it's superb to drive, well packaged, extremely practical and a little pricey.

-2019 Land Rover Range Rover Evoque -- The original petite luxury crossover.
+2018 Land Rover Range Rover Evoque -- The original petite luxury crossover.
 There's even a convertible version.
-New generation due for 2020.